 In some of those years, you were a frequent guest (more frequent than I could manage to go home) of my parents in the province, your hometown.
 You'd take public transportation from Manila just to be there to pay your land taxes, on Halloween, and on any other occasion that made you re-live your childhood.

 In some of those years, I delighted at seeing you and my mom—your younger sister and fan—chat for hours and gush over Alvin Patrimonio's latest basketball game.
-You relished being the grandfather of probably the best basketball star of all time.
+You relished being the grandfather of undoubtedly the best basketball player of all time.

-In some of those years, I witnessed how your six living children and their spouses loved and took care of you even if they already had children of their own.
+In some of those years, I witnessed how your six living children and their spouses loved and took care of you even if they already have children of their own.